pestrela/music/traktor/README.md

 MIDI Variables is also crucial to create more layers with additional shifts (one physical button = many functions).
 Either Rekordbox and Serato lack this ability at all, and only allow you to assign a single command to a single button.

-note: the gold standard in MIDI scripting is VDJscript (https://www.virtualdj.com/wiki/VDJscript.html).
+  * note: the gold standard in MIDI scripting is VDJscript (https://www.virtualdj.com/wiki/VDJscript.html).
 Having said this, the jog screens can only be mapped using BOME midi translator pro (https://www.bome.com/products/miditranslator)

-There are some smaller features of Traktor which inevitably point to one of the two above-mentioned reasons.
+There are some smaller specific reasons, but which are related to the above-mentioned reasons.
-For example, pressing a hotcue moves the temporary cue as well.
+* For example, pressing a hotcue moves the temporary cue as well.
 This is not the case in other softwares.
 Even if that was not the case, this would be trivial to fix with MIDI mapping, and impossible in eg Rekordbox.